Mazda CX-8: Philippines

-The CX-8 was launched alongside the Mazda CX-30 on 28 November 2019.
-Only one 2.5-litre petrol engine is available with two trims, offered the Signature and Exclusive.
-The former has a seven-seat configuration, and is available only in front-wheel drive, while the latter comes with a seven-seat configuration and is only available with all-wheel drive.
+The CX-8 was launched alongside the Mazda CX-30 on 28 November 2019, it is offered in two grades: Signature and Exclusive; it is powered by a 2.5 Skyactiv-G petrol engine.
+The former grade has a seven-seat configuration and comes only in front-wheel drive, while the latter comes with a seven-seat configuration and comes only with all-wheel drive.